verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ![](/docs/guides/migrate/images/Screenshot.png)

-##### Example: Securing hello-helidon Using Ingress Annotations
+##### Example: Securing hello-helidon using ingress annotations

 This example uses the `ClusterIssuer` to secure the `hello-helidon` application.
 This example uses the IP address `11.22.33.44` to represent the actual NGINX `LoadBalancer` service external IP address.
 You should replace this with your actual load balancer IP address.

 Deploy `hello-helidon` using a simple deployment and service with an ingress, using an `nip.io` address that points to the `ingress-nginx` load balancer endpoint.
-The ingress also is configured with the Cert-Manager annotations to generate a leaf SSL certificate for the application endpoint.
+The ingress also is configured with the cert-manager annotations to generate a leaf SSL certificate for the application endpoint.

-**Helidon deployment, service, and ingress**
+**Helidon Deployment, Service, and Ingress**
 {{< clipboard >}}
 <div class="highlight">